-- alcohol based sanitizer containing at least 60% ethanol shall be provided.
-Pf - 1578 (2) SUPERVISION.
-Camp staff shall ensure that campers are washing their hands or using hand - sanitizer after handling animals or being in their environment.
-Pf - Note: Direct contact with species known to serve as reservoirs for rabies virus (e.g., bats, raccoons, - skunks, foxes, and coyotes) is not recommended.
-If the camp will provide a petting zoo or animals for - interactive display or educational programming, it is recommended the operator minimize risk of zoonotic - disease transmission to participants and staff by designing and operating the display in accordance with - the recommendations in the most current National Association of Public Health Veterinarians (NASPHV) - 1585 Compendium of Measures to Prevent Disease Associated with Animals in Public Settings." - 1586 http://nasphv.org/documentsCompendiumAnimals.html. - ATCP 78.24 Primitive camping and backcountry trips.
+- alcohol based sanitizer containing at least 60% ethanol shall be provided. ^{Pf} - (2) SUPERVISION.
+Camp staff shall ensure that campers are washing their hands or using hand sanitizer after handling animals or being in their environment. ^{Pf} - Note: Direct contact with species known to serve as reservoirs for rabies virus (e.g., bats, raccoons, skunks, foxes, and coyotes) is not recommended.
+If the camp will provide a petting zoo or animals for interactive display or educational programming, it is recommended the operator minimize risk of zoonotic disease transmission to participants and staff by designing and operating the display in accordance with the recommendations in the most current National Association of Public Health Veterinarians (NASPHV) Compendium of Measures to Prevent Disease Associated with Animals in Public Settings." - ATCP 78.24 Primitive camping and backcountry trips.
 (1) GENERAL.
-The operator of a camp shall - maintain each primitive camp area in a safe and clean manner conducive to public health. - 1589 Note: An itinerary shall be filed or arrangement shall be made with the national forest service office - if such land is used by the primitive camping trip.
-The camp director should familiarize the staff and - campers with rules governing such property. - 1592 (2) TRIP DOCUMENTATION AND EMERGENCY INFORMATION.
-The trip leader shall be - 1593 provided with the following health information and resources: (a) Health histories.
-A description of any - individual camper specific health conditions, Pf - (b) Medication and treatment record.
+The operator of a camp shall maintain each primitive camp area in a safe and clean manner conducive to public health. - 1587 Note: An itinerary shall be filed or arrangement shall be made with the national forest service office - 1588 if such land is used by the primitive camping trip.
+The camp director should familiarize the staff and - 1589 campers with rules governing such property. - (2) TRIP DOCUMENTATION AND EMERGENCY INFORMATION.
+The trip leader shall be provided with the following health information and resources: (a) Health histories.
+A description of any individual camper specific health conditions, ^{Pf} - (b) Medication and treatment record.
 Documentation per s.
-ATCP 78.19 (b) and (c) for any medications - and treatment provided while off premises of the licensed camp, Pf - 1597 (c) First aid.
-A fully stocked first aid kit, P and - 1598 (d) Communication.
-Reliable means of communication to summon emergency help and communicate - with the camp health supervisor.
-P - 1600 (3) TRIP STAFFING.
+ATCP 78.19 (b) and (c) for any medications and treatment provided while off premises of the licensed camp, ^{Pf} - 1595 (c) First aid.
+A fully stocked first aid kit, ^P and - (d) Communication.
+Reliable means of communication to summon emergency help and communicate with the camp health supervisor. ^P - (3) TRIP STAFFING.
 Camper to staff ratios shall follow the requirements pursuant to s.
-ATCP 78.175. - 1601 I

-1602 (4) WATER SUPPLY. (a) Water provided by the camp.
-Drinking water taken on primitive camping and
+ATCP 78.175.
+P - 1600 (4) WATER SUPPLY. (a) Water provided by the camp.
+Drinking water taken on primitive camping and backcountry trips away from camp shall be: 1.
+Except as specified pursuant to par. (b), taken from a potable water source. ^P